There are a lot of inspiring older athletes all around us. They’re on TV, at our gym, and in our neighborhood.

 Just by showing up, doing the hard work every day, you’re getting attention.
 Have younger people ever marveled at your age?
 It feels good, doesn’t it?
 You’re not only challenging stereotypes, but you’re also showing others all around you what’s possible.
 That’s a priceless lesson for anyone to learn.

 What peak performance sports training comes down to as we age is this: train smarter, not harder.
 Let the rest of the world put more meaning on what age is to them.
-I’m encouraging you to put more meaning into your own standard of excellence, regardless of your age.
+I’m encouraging you to put more meaning into your own meaning of fitness, regardless of your age.